-Subject Leaders - Mr K McGoldrick & Miss M Harrison
+Subject Leaders - Mr K McGoldrick & Mr H Bolton

-At St Pius X, phonics runs alongside other teaching methods to help children develop vital reading skills and give them a real love of reading, hopefully for life.
+At St Pius X, as part of a broad and balanced curriculum, phonics runs alongside other teaching methods to help children develop vital reading and writing knowledge and skills and give them a real love of literacy to enable pupils to reach their full potential and succeed in life

 We believe that phonics is the first strategy that children should be taught in helping them learn to read and become independent writers.
-The teaching of phonics will be delivered using interactive sessions that engage and motivate our pupils.
-As reading and writing are both important keys to learning, we teach phonics clearly and systematically in highly structured daily lessons, learning the initial sounds first before progressing to exploring all of the different ways that sounds can be made in the English language!
+The teaching of phonics is delivered using coherently planned and sequenced lessons to allow for sufficient progression.
+Phonics lessons are interactive to engage and motivate our pupils.
+As reading and writing are both important keys to learning, we teach phonics clearly and systematically in highly structured and ambitious daily lessons, learning the initial sounds first before progressing to exploring all of the different ways that sounds can be made in the English language!

 Long Term Plan